sonyarouje/simdb/README.md

   //GET ONE Customer
   //First() will return the first record from the results
-  //AsEntity takes the address to Customer variable (not an array pointer) var customerFrist Customer err=driver.Open(Customer{}).Where("custid","=","CUST1").First().AsEntity(&customerFrist) if(err!=nil){
+  //AsEntity takes a pointer to Customer variable (not an array pointer) var customerFrist Customer err=driver.Open(Customer{}).Where("custid","=","CUST1").First().AsEntity(&customerFrist) if(err!=nil){